feynon/carlosbecker.com/content/post/2015-05-12-docker-basics.md

 Status: Downloaded newer image for bobrik/image-cleaner:latest
 ```

 Each of those checksums are nothing but AuFS "layers".
-So, if I decide to do another image adding some stuff to this one, I will not have to push the entire image, just the "diff"… more or less like a git  commit.
+So, if I decide to do another image adding some stuff to this one, I will not have to push the entire image, just the "diff"... more or less like a git  commit.

 Also, `docker pull`?